 Pricing

 Planable offers 50 scheduled posts for free.
-The paid plans start from $11/month per user and are calculated based on users, number of required workspaces, and set of features.
+The paid plans start from $33/month per workspace and are calculated based on number of required workspaces, and set of features.

 Takeaway

-Planable is a powerful and highly customizable tool for agencies, in-house marketers, and individual creators alike.
+Planable is a powerful and highly customizable marketing agency management software, in-house marketers, and individual creators alike.
 With flexible pricing and advanced collaboration features, Planable can become a tailored solution for your agency and empower streamlined, efficient workflows.

 2. Sprout Social — upscale social media management tool for social media monitoring